burtonrj/CytoPy/README.md

 You will notice that we perform both supervised cell classification and high-dimensional clustering.
 Supervised classification being training samples, gated according to some 'gating strategy', being used to train a classifier.
 Alternatively high-dimensional clustering (by PhenoGraph or FlowSOM) involves clustering cells in a completely unbiased fashion.
-CAPP provides access to both methodologies as we observe that both have benefits and failings.
+CytoPy provides access to both methodologies as we observe that both have benefits and failings.

 Alternatively, after step 3 the user can choose to perform 'cell level association'.